 Table: Sample strength guidelines, in terms of bodyweight.
 Dips and pull ups are number of repetitions.

 Now, all lifts may not be relevant to all situations.
 For example, not everyone is going to perform power snatches or even power cleans in training.
 Not all athletes bench press.
-For me, dips and pull ups tell me that an athlete can control his or her bodyweight.
+For me, dips and pull ups tell me that an athlete can control his or her bodyweight but this may not be relevant for everyone.

 In addition, I want athletes that can land properly and that understand how to sprint.
 So the above, plus landing and sprinting, make a general physical foundation.
 If you build a strength and conditioning program around these concepts then you will have an extremely solid, well-balanced program.